Ise 伊勢

 Discovering Japan's most sacred city

-Lost in the middle of Mie prefecture, Ise radiates with a mysterious aura.
-Cradle of the sun goddess Amaterasu, this small country town is home to Ise-Shingu, the holiest sanctuary in Japan.
-Ise is also a major cultural town in the region, with its history and geography, welcomes thousands of visitors yearly, eager to unravel all its mysteries.
+Found in the middle of Mie Prefecture, the city of Ise radiates a mysterious aura from the Kii Peninsula.
+The cradle of the sun goddess Amaterasu, this town is home to Ise-Jingu, the holiest sanctuary in all of Japan.
+Ise is also a major cultural town in the region, and with its history and geography, it welcomes thousands of visitors a year, eager to unravel all its mysteries.
+This is a region that can boast some of the best that Japan has to offer: historic spiritualism, beautiful scenery, incredible food, and reputable artisanal crafts.
+In fact, the latter has been acknowledged by UNESCO, which dubbed Ise as a “City of Craft and Folk Art” in 2008.

 The birthplace of the goddess Amaterasu

-Go through the Uji Bridge to access the Naiku Shrine, the birthplace of the goddess, believed its wooden construction would wash away their sins from those who pass through it.
+Go through the Uji Bridge to access the Naiku Shrine, the birthplace of the goddess Amaterasu.
+Ancient visitors believed its wooden construction would wash away their sins from those who pass through it.

-The most prized shrine in the country, Naiku is said to house the yatano kagami mirror, one of the three sacred relics of Japan, and used to bring Amaterasu out of the cave in which she had been hiding following a violent argument with her brother Suzano, the god storms.
+The most prized shrine in the country, the Naiku is said to house the yatano kagami mirror, one of the three sacred relics of Japan, and was used to bring Amaterasu out of the cave in which she had been hiding following a violent argument with her brother Susanoo, the god of storms.

-A place of admiration, don't be surprised that most buildings are closed to the public.
+As it is a place of admiration, don't be surprised that most buildings are closed to the public.
 Like the Naiku Shrine, accessible only to the Emperor and a few elder statesmen Shinto priests.
-The exteriors of the site offer a pleasant view for a walk in the heart of the city and many events take place throughout the year in the enclosure of Ise-jingu.
+The exteriors of the site offer a pleasant view for a walk in the heart of the city, and many events take place throughout the year in the enclosure of Ise-jingu.
 Like the Kagura, sacred dances are performed in honor of pilgrims to protect them.

-Don't forget to visit the Sengukan Museum, nearby.
-Accessible to all, it holds the secrets of more than 1000 years of preservation of the site!
+Don't forget to visit the Sengukan Museum nearby.
+Accessible to all, it holds the secrets of more than 1000 years of preservation!

 The culinary specialties of Ise

 Rich in its spirituality, Ise is also famed for its food.
 At the heart of the city, the traditional Oharai-machi area extends over more than one kilometer.
-Wooden houses and architecture from Edo (1603-1868), the district bordered by the Isuzu river offers a glimpse of common country lifestyle, a page out of the history book, to a time when pilgrims roamed the alleys of Ise-jingu.
+With wooden houses and architecture from Edo (1603–1868), the district bordered by the Isuzu River, offers a glimpse of common country lifestyle, a page out of the history book, to a time when pilgrims roamed the alleys of Ise-jingu.

 Within it, the Okage-Yokocho shopping street allows you to discover local specialties.
-Udon, Matsusaka beef, or abalone caught by the ama of the neighboring town, countless restaurants in the area have been cooking up great recipes for centuries
+Udon, Matsusaka beef, or abalone caught by the ama divers of the neighboring town—countless restaurants in the area have been cooking up great recipes for centuries.

-Ise is the third largest tea producer in the country, where Tea and wagashi is the favorite snack.
+Additionally, Ise is the third-largest tea producer in the country, where tea and wagashi are favorite snacks.
 Akafuku, a mochi stuffed with red bean paste, was invented in one of the city's tea houses in the 18th century.

 In addition to its restaurants, cafes, and stalls, Okage-Yokocho has many souvenir shops.
-Homemade honey, pottery, and lucky charms, the street highlights the craftsmanship of Ise!
+Homemade honey, pottery, and lucky charms highlight the craftsmanship of Ise!

 The best places to eat in Ise